 How to Migrate from Shopify Scripts to Shopify Functions?

-Now that you know Shopify Scripts are being phased out and that Functions are the better alternative, the next step is understanding how to make the switch.
+Now that you know Shopify Scripts are being phased out and that Functions are the better alternative, the next step is to know how to make the switch.
 Let us discuss how to migrate from Shopify Scripts to Shopify Functions.

 Step 1: Review Your Existing Customizations

-Start by understanding what custom Scripts your store is currently using.
-Shopify provides a built-in tool called the Shopify Scripts Customizations Report.
-You can find it directly in your Shopify admin.
+Start by understanding which custom Scripts your store currently uses.
+Shopify provides a built-in report in your admin panel.

 This report gives you a full overview of: